 3. Make healthy lunch choices

 There are many healthy lunch choices available at most delis and cafes, from sushi to salad and wholegrain sandwiches.
 Be sure to include some protein in your lunch, as this will fill you up more.

-Even better, make your own lunch and bring it in.
+Even better, make your own lunch at work or bring it in.
 Leftovers from the previous night’s dinner are always a good option.
 You can prepare your food just how you like it, avoid rich dressings and sauces, and save money while you’re at it.

 As tempting as it is to reach into the bickie tin for a sweet snack break, highly processed foods full of sugar or fat are a surefire recipe for Expanding Waist Syndrome.
 Try snacking on fresh fruit, sliced vegetables with hummus, low-fat yoghurt or a handful of nuts.
 Remember that going for something sweet and insubstantial won’t fill you up and will cause your blood sugar level to crash later.